keu/docs/astro/secrets-backend.md

 #### Step 3: Run an Example DAG to Test Secret Manager Locally

-To test Secret Manager, [create a secret](https://cloud.google.com/secret-manager/docs/creating-and-accessing-secrets#create) containing either an Airflow variable or connection for testing.

-Once you create a test secret, write a simple DAG which calls the secret and add this DAG to your project's `dags` directory.
+Write a test DAG which calls the secret you created in Step 1 and add this DAG to your project's `dags` directory.
 For example, you can use the following DAG to print the value of a variable to your task logs:

 ```py
 from airflow import DAG